MakeSchool-Tutorials/Habitual-Swift4/P10-Final-Details/content.md

 To do that let's add an **Edit** button in the left side of the navigation bar.

 This is what we want to achieve.
-Hopefully going to the gym is not the habit you want to delete when using the app for real purposes.
+Hopefully exercising is not the habit you want to delete when using the app for real purposes.

 ![edit](./assets/edit.png)